mantidproject/mantidimaging/docs/user_docs/explanations/reconstructions/algorithms.rst

 Parallel beam vector geometry is used, allowing tilt correction to be accounted for through the centres of rotation for each slice.
 This means manual rotation of the images to correct the tilt shouldn't be necessary.

+**Why this matters:**

+Using a vector-based parallel beam geometry improves reconstruction consistency when small misalignments or sample tilt are present.
+Instead of requiring users to manually rotate or pre-align projection data, the geometry definition accounts for these offsets during reconstruction.
+This reduces preprocessing steps and helps avoid reconstruction artefacts caused by imperfect alignment.

 The vector creation implementation is adapted from `ToMoBAR <https://github.com/dkazanc/ToMoBAR/blob/master/src/Python/tomobar/supp/astraOP.py#L20-L70>`_.